Solano County, California: Public transportation

 Each agency interconnects with the others, enabling transit trips throughout the county.
 Service also connects with BART stations in Contra Costa County.
 Transit links are provided to Napa, Yolo and Sacramento counties as well.

 Greyhound and Amtrak provide long-distance intercity service.

 Airports

-General aviation airports in Solano County that are open to the public are the Nut Tree Airport and Rio Vista Municipal Airport.
+General aviation airports in Solano County that are open to the public include the Nut Tree Airport and Rio Vista Municipal Airport.